DS-39: Operational history

+A total of 10,315 guns were produced between June 1940 and summer 1941 at the Tula Arsenal.
+While the M1910/30 remained in use with front-line troops, the remaining DS-39s were mostly issued to second-line troops.

-About 200 were captured by Finland in 1941 during the Continuation War and were used against their former owners.
-They also received some modifications (mostly around the action) from Aimo Lahti, partially solving the reliability problems.
-These modified guns remained in use until 1944.
-Surviving guns were kept in storage until 1986.
-Most were scrapped with only a handful surviving in military museums and private collections.
+About 200 were captured by Finland in 1941 during the Continuation War and used against their former owners; they also received some modifications—mostly around the action—from Aimo Lahti, partially solving the reliability problems.

+These Finnish conversions remained in use until 1944, while surviving guns were kept in storage until 1986; most were scrapped afterwards with only a handful surviving in military museums and private collections.